 A brand new series called Stories Of Us, aired in summer 2020 on BBC Two, co-hosted with the Rev Kate Bottley.
 The show is a reflection of our times, where the duo reveal inspirational stories of how people around the UK are leading more spiritually and emotionally fulfilled lives.

 Ashley recently chaired an Edinburgh TV Festival Panel about films being made in the wake of the shocking death of George Floyd and the importance of getting the right filmmakers.
 He has also made a film with Mo Gilligan for the brilliant virtual event Be Inspired UK, which seeks to inspire care experienced young people.
 Broadcast magazine recently ran his piece on the importance of the RTS Bursary scheme for those that need it most.

 Ashley grew up in South London, where at the age of four he was taken into care.
 He grew up being shuttled between foster families and children's homes and moved primary school three times.
 A bright student, he attended a comprehensive school which had three times the number of children from deprived backgrounds than the national average.
-There, with the help of his MP, he battled to win a place at Cambridge University where he graduated with a 2:1 in History.
+There, he battled to win a place at Cambridge University where he graduated with a 2:1 in History.
 Whilst at Cambridge, Ashley acted as a mentor to other students who grew up in care.

 Many will remember Ashley as the member of boy band group The Risk who famously quit ITV's X Factor during the live final show, in order to pursue a career in media.

 Ashley tells the compelling, inspiring and sometimes humorous story of his childhood and how to your achieve goals, follow your dreams and never give up.
 He has enormous enthusiasm and passion to use his story as a tool to motivate and propel others to face their challenges with a sense of optimism and triumph.